myrthereuver/ExpertInteractionsZeroShotSexism/README.md

 --------

 ## Folder PartI_Survey
+See below for the artifacts in the specific subfolders.

 **Qualtrics**

-Qualtrics templates for the survey AND interactive experiments are stored in the folder "qualtrics".
+Qualtrics templates for the survey AND interactive experiments are stored in the folder `qualtrics`.
 These are provided both in .qsf file (importable in Qualtrics) and a PDF file showing the overall survey and experimental flow for reimplementation in other platforms.

 Implementation details: The OpenAI API is called in an embedded Web Service block, the arguments to it are given in JSON format and by reading user input and earlier in/output pairs, after which the loop is obtained by having different Web Service blocks connect to the user is an if/then fashion: if the user indicates not wanting to continue prompting, the user is not refer to a new block.

 **Data**

-An anonymized version of the survey results is provided as "xxxx.csv".
+An anonymized version of the survey results is provided in `Data/Questionnaire_ds.csv`.

-Python notebook xxxx.ipynb used to analyze the data.
+Python notebook `xxxx.ipynb` used to analyze the data.

-Implementation details: using the package versioning in the requirements.txt.
+Implementation details: using the package versioning in the `requirements.txt`.

 ## Folder PartII_Interactions

 **Software:**

-(1) Interactions with LLM: see Qualtrics files in Folder part I (2) Python notebook xxxx.ipynb used to analyze this data.
+For Qualtrics implementation of the interactions with LLM: see Qualtrics files in Folder Part I.
+(2) Python notebook xxxx.ipynb used to analyze this data.

 **Data:**